Personal Budget (PGB)

 What is it?

-With a personal budget (PGB), you can purchase care, assistance, or guidance yourself from a care provider of your choice.
+With a personal budget (PGB), you can purchase care, assistance, or support directly from a care provider of your choice.

 Where do you apply?

-You can receive a PGB (personal budget) under the Social Support Act or Youth Act (via VraagWijzer), under the Long-Term Care Act (via the care administration office), or under the Health Insurance Act (via your health insurer).
+You can receive a PGB under the Social Support Act or the Youth Act (through VraagWijzer), under the Long-Term Care Act (through the care administration office), or under the Health Insurance Act (through your health insurer).

 Municipality

-Are you eligible for benefits under the Social Support Act or Youth Act and would you like to arrange and purchase the care, assistance, or guidance yourself?
-Please indicate this to a VraagWijzer consultant.
-You can do this during the investigation following a report of a care need.
-However, it is also possible to switch from care already provided in kind to a PGB.
+Are you eligible for benefits under the Social Support Act or the Youth Act, and would you like to arrange and purchase your own care, assistance, or support?
+If so, please let a VraagWijzer consultant know.
+You can do this during the assessment following a report of a care need.
+However, it is also possible to switch from care already provided in kind to a Personal Care Budget (PGB).

-The amount of the PGB depends on the type of care, assistance, or support and the associated price agreement with a contracted provider for care in kind.
+The amount of the PGB depends on the type of care, assistance, or support and the corresponding price agreement with a contracted provider of in-kind care.
 In addition, we will discuss with you who will provide the care, assistance, or support.
 If it is someone from your social network, 50% of the rate applies, with a maximum of €20 per hour.
-For a self-employed person, this is 90%.
+For a self-employed professional, the rate is 90%.
 If you engage a professional, the full rate applies.

-If it concerns a PGB for an aid, such as an (electric) wheelchair, a mobility scooter, or a home modification, different rules apply.
-VraagWijzer can provide you with further information about this.
+If the PGB is for an assistive device—such as an (electric) wheelchair, a mobility scooter, or home modifications—different rules apply.
+VraagWijzer provide you with further information on this.

 How does it work?

-Your PGB will not be deposited into your own account, but into an account held by the Social Insurance Bank (SVB).
-You must submit your care provider's invoices to the SVB.
-The SVB will then pay your care provider.
-This is called a drawing right.
-The drawing right applies to all PGBs for periodic assistance, except for the PGB from the health insurer.
+Your PGB is not deposited into your personal account, but into an account held by the Social Insurance Bank (SVB).
+You must submit your care provider’s invoices to the SVB.
+The SVB then pays your care provider.
+This is known as the right of withdrawal.
+The right of withdrawal applies to all PGBs for recurring care, except for the PGB provided by the health insurer.

-The drawing right also does not apply if it concerns a personal budget for an aid or for a home modification.
-More information is available from VraagWijzer.
+The right to a draw also does not apply if the PGB is for an assistive device or for home modifications.
+You can get more information from VraagWijzer.

-Are you entitled to care under the Long-Term Care Act?
-If so, you can apply for a personal budget for that care.
-You can apply for this PGB at the care office.
-You must meet a number of conditions to be eligible.
-The care office will determine whether you will receive a PGB.
-Here too, you will be subject to the drawing right.
+Are you eligible for care under the Long-Term Care Act?
+If so, you can apply for a personal care budget (PGB) to cover that care.
+You must apply for this PGB at the care administration office.
+To qualify, you must Requirements certain Requirements .
+The care administration office will determine whether you are eligible for a PGB.
+The right of withdrawal also applies in this case.

-For nursing and care, you can apply for a PGB (personal care budget) from your health insurer: a Zvw-PGB.
-The district nurse will assess your situation and help you fill in the application form.
-The health insurer will ultimately decide whether you will receive the PGB.
-To be eligible, you must meet the conditions set out at .
+For nursing and personal care, you can apply for a PGB from your health insurer: a Zvw-PGB.
+The district nurse will assess your situation and help you fill out the application form.
+The health insurer will ultimately decide whether you receive the PGB.
+To be eligible, you must meet the Requirements.

-Tip: The reimbursement you receive for a particular type of care depends on your health insurer.
-It may therefore be useful to compare insurance policies and, if necessary, switch to another health insurer at the end of the year.
+Tip: The reimbursement you receive for a particular type of care depends on your health insurance provider.
+It may therefore be a good idea to compare different plans and, if necessary, switch to a different health insurance provider at the end of the year.